jeff-pedro/challenge-backend-jornada-milhas-api/README.md

 - Registration and management of tourist destinations
 - Uploading photos of destinations
 - Searching for destinations by name
-- Rich descriptions of locations with AI
+- Rich descriptions of locations with help of AI

 #### 💬 Testimonials
 - Travelers' experience submissions